 While this may not appear detrimental at first, the reality is that over time the difference can really add up.

-In terms of monthly payment, you will owe the mortgage company $1,575 per month, while your friend will only have to pay $1,476 each month for the same amount of money borrowed.
-Although the difference is just $89 per month, when you factor in 30 years of this difference, you’ll end up paying ~$32,000 more for your new home!
-(360 months X $89 per month = $32,040).
+In terms of the monthly payment, you will owe the mortgage company $1,565 per month, while your friend will only have to pay $1,476 each month for the same amount of money borrowed.
+Although the difference is just $89 per month, when you factor in 30 years of this difference, you’ll end up paying ~$32,000 more in interest payments on your new home!

 With that in mind, it’s easy to see just how much of a difference having a good credit score can make.
 The good news is that there are some things you can do to help increase your score going forward.